ROTH Capital slashes price target on Ideanomics Inc. [IDEX] – find out why.

 ROTH Capital have made an estimate for Ideanomics Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 07, 2022.
 While these analysts kept the previous recommendation, Cantor Fitzgerald raised their target price to Overweight.
 The new note on the price target was released on February 11, 2022, representing the official price target for Ideanomics Inc. stock.
 Previously, the target price had yet another raise to $7, while ROTH Capital analysts kept a Buy rating on IDEX stock.

-Ideanomics Inc. [IDEX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -19.53.
-With this latest performance, IDEX shares gained by 6.01% in over the last four-week period, additionally sinking by -54.26% over the last 6 months – not to mention a drop of -68.28% in the past year of trading.
+Ideanomics Inc. [IDEX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.91.
+With this latest performance, IDEX shares dropped by -17.54% in over the last four-week period, additionally sinking by -55.47% over the last 6 months – not to mention a drop of -64.56% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Ideanomics Inc. [IDEX] shares currently have an operating margin of -186.21 and a Gross Margin at -12.16.
 Ideanomics Inc.’s Net Margin is presently recorded at -367.04.